librato/api-docs/source/includes/_instruments.md

 PUT https://metrics-api.librato.com/v1/instruments/:id
 ```

->Add a new data stream (metric server_temp from source app3) to an instrument which currently displays server temp for app1 and the average environmental temperature.
+>Example Request: Add a new data stream (metric server_temp from source app3) to an instrument which currently displays server temp for app1 and the average environmental temperature.
 Instrument streams are always overwritten, so to add a stream you must the entire new list of streams.

 ```shell
 curl \